ipleiria-robotics/indoor_positioning_uwb/software/README.md

 │   └── movement_test   // content related with the dynamic test
 │       ├── ...
 │       └── ...
-├── utilities/          // containing auxiliary scripts
+├── utilities/          // contains auxiliary scripts
-├── anchor_coordinates  // conatining anchors coordinates
+├── anchor_coordinates  // conatins anchors coordinates
 └── README.md
 ```

-The distances are measured by the Tag and the position is estimated after.
-The method to compute the position using the ranges obtained was the Iterative Least-square.
+The distances are measured by the Tag and then the position is estimated from those ranges.
+To compute the position of the tag using the ranges, we used the Iterative Least-Square.

 ---

 ## Python packages

-For the Python scripts developed we used this packages:
+For the developed Python scripts, we used these packages:

 - Pandas - [https://pandas.pydata.org/](https://pandas.pydata.org/)